AkisYTB3/Text-Effects-by-Akis/README.md

 Discover a collection of stunning text effects inspired by plugins like **ItemsAdder**.
 Originally crafted for **[Nexo](https://docs.nexomc.com)**, these effects can also be used in **vanilla Minecraft** by applying the correct hex color codes to your text.

 ---
+# I GIVE BOY - THE MAKER AND OWNER OF NEXO - ALL THE PERMISSION TO ADD THIS
+---

 ### **Effects and Their Colors**